Big Five personality traits: History

 Also in 1978, British psychologist Peter Saville of Brunel University applied statistical analysis to 16PF results, and determined that the model could be reduced to five factors, "Anxiety", "Extraversion", "Warmth", "Imagination" and "Conscientiousness".

 At a 1980 symposium in Honolulu, Lewis Goldberg, Naomi Takemoto-Chock, Andrew Comrey, and John M. Digman, reviewed the available personality instruments of the day.
 In 1981, Digman and Takemoto-Chock of the University of Hawaiʻi reanalysed data from Cattell, Tupes, Norman, Fiske and Digman.
 They re-affirmed the validity of the five factors, naming them "Friendly Compliance vs. Hostile Non-compliance", "Extraversion vs. Introversion", "Ego Strength vs. Emotional Disorganization", "Will to Achieve" and "Intellect".
 They also found weak evidence for the existence of a sixth factor, "Culture".

+1981 also saw Lewis Goldberg coin the term "Big Five" for the factors.

 Peter Saville and his team included a five-factor "Pentagon" model as part of the Occupational Personality Questionnaires (OPQ) in 1984.
 This was the first commercially available Big Five test.
 Its factors are "Extroversion", "Vigorous", "Methodical", "Emotional Stability", and "Abstract".

 This was closely followed by another commercial test, the NEO PI three-factor personality inventory, published by Costa and McCrae in 1985.
 It used the three NEO factors.
 The methodology employed in constructing the NEO instruments has since been subject to critical scrutiny.

 In 1990, J.M.
-Digman further advanced his five-factor model of personality, which Goldberg put at the highest organised level.
+Digman of the University of Hawaii further advanced his five-factor model of personality, which Goldberg put at the highest organised level, and was highly cited.

 In 1992, the NEO PI evolved into the NEO PI-R, adding the factors "Agreeableness" and "Conscientiousness", and becoming a Big Five instrument.
 This set the names for the factors that are now most commonly used.
 The NEO maintainers called their model the "Five Factor Model" (FFM).
 Each NEO personality dimension has six subordinate facets.

 Wim Hofstee at the University of Groningen used a lexical hypothesis approach with the Dutch language to develop what became the International Personality Item Pool in the 1990s.
 Further development in Germany and the United States saw the pool based on three languages.
 Its questions and results have been mapped to various Big Five personality typing models.

 Kibeom Lee and Michael Ashton released a book describing their HEXACO model in 2004.
 It adds a sixth factor, "Honesty-Humility" to the five (which it calls "Emotionality", "Extraversion", "Agreeableness", "Conscientiousness", and "Openness to Experience").
 Each of these factors has four facets.

 In 2007, Colin DeYoung, Lena C. Quilty and Jordan Peterson concluded that the 10 aspects of the Big Five may have distinct biological substrates.
 This was derived through factor analyses of two data samples with the International Personality Item Pool, followed by cross-correlation with scores derived from 10 genetic factors identified as underlying the shared variance among the Revised NEO Personality Inventory facets.

 By 2009, personality and social psychologists generally agreed that both personal and situational variables are needed to account for human behavior.